bcrist/16717a/redux/readme.md

 For the vast majority of the passive components, you can just use new parts of the same value.
 Indeed, since I replaced a bunch of resistors and SOIC resistor networks with more modern 0612 (4x0603) resistor networks, you'll need to use new parts for those.
 But almost all the semiconductors and connectors used are either custom, obsolete, or expensive, so you'll need to salvage parts from a donor board (presumably non-working only because of trace/via corrosion).
 In particular, you'll need:

 * Actel A32140DX FPGA.
 I recommend removing this with hot air rather than trying to use low-temp solder (e.g. ChipQuik).
 These are one-time-programmable parts, so you need one specifically from a 16715A, 16716A, or 16717A; don't use one from another model of logic analyzer or go looking for one on eBay, etc, or you will be disappointed.
 * 2x BGA ASICs with heatsinks.
 The heatsinks are attached to a brass heat spreader using a thermally conductive "tape".
 Heating it up to ~100C with hot air will soften the adhesive, allowing you to begin peeling off the heatsinks with a plastic spudger.
-Once the heatsinks are removed, you can use hot air and a preheater to remove the BGAs themselves.
+Once the heatsinks are removed, you can use a hotplate or hot air and a preheater to remove the BGAs themselves.
+Once removed, clean up the pads and reball with 0.76mm balls.
+Be careful not to use too hot an iron or drag it with too much force when cleaning up the pads; the soldermask used is slightly thicker than a normal PCB's, but it seems to be somewhat softer than a normal soldermask as well.
 * 8x 1NB4-5036 comparators - custom HP part; can be reused from any HP logic analyzer using 40-pin (non-differential) probes.
 * 5x 1NB4-5040 zoom FISO chips - custom HP part.
 * 1821-4731 zoom clock distribution chip - custom HP part.